beyond9thousand/ImprintStudios/README.md

 4. **04_Assets**: Additional elements created or sourced for the project, often added during the editing process:
    - **01_Graphics**: Motion graphics, logos, and other graphical elements.
    - **02_Titles**: Title sequences and text elements.
+   - **03_VFX**: Visual effects elements.

+5. **05_Sequences**: Edited sequences or timelines, organized for easy access.
+This is where the actual editing work is done.

+6. **06_Exports**: Final and intermediate exports, representing the output stages:
+   - **01_WorkInProgress**: Drafts and intermediate exports for review.
+   - **02_Final**: Final exported versions of the project.

+7. **07_Backups**: Backup copies of important files, including project files and critical assets.
+Backups are critical at every stage.

+8. **08_Delivery**: Files prepared for final delivery to clients or distribution channels.
+This is the final step.